plone/volto/packages/registry/docs/index.md

 The add-on registry is a store where you can register a number of add-ons that your app consumes.

+The add-on registry can be queried, so it can provide a list of add-ons installed in the registry and their properties.

+% More explanation
+### What is an add-on

 Add-on packages are just CommonJS/ESM packages.
+Their main purpose is encapsulate logic, configuration and customizations in a reusable way.
-The only requirement is that they point the `main` key of their `package.json` to a module that exports as a default function, which acts as a configuration loader.
+The only requirement is that their primary entry point (`main` key of their `package.json`) points to a module that exports a default function, which acts as a default configuration loader for that package.

+Add-ons are applied in the order they are declared in the `addons` key of `package.json` or programatically via the configuration file (`volto.config.js` or `registry.config.js`).
+Add-ons can override configuration coming from other add-ons, providing a hierarchy of configuration stacks.

 An add-on can be published in an npm registry, just as any other package.
-However, add-ons are meant to not be transpiled.
+However, add-ons are meant to not be transpiled, but built along with your app code.
-They should be released as source packages.
+They can be released as "source" packages or used directly in your app as local code.

+% QUESTION: Should this go to "HowTo"s?
 ### Register an add-on

 You should declare your add-on in your project.